-In this lecture we have seen some initial constructs that Python makes available for developing an algorithm, in particular: algorithm definition with input parameters, variables, conditional statements (i.e. if, elif, and else), string, numeric, and boolean values, as well as boolean operations and string and numeric comparisons.
+In this chapter, we have seen some initial constructs that Python makes available for developing an algorithm.
+In particular, we have introduced how to define a function with input parameters, variables, conditional statements (i.e. if, elif, and else), string, numeric, and boolean values, boolean operations and string and numeric comparisons.
 All these constructs enabled us to define our algorithm, which is finally introduced in Listing 8.

+'''

-''' def contains_word(first_word, second_word, bib_entry): contains_first_word = first_word in bib_entry contains_second_word = second_word in bib_entry
+def contains_word(first_word, second_word, bib_entry):

+contains_first_word = first_word in bib_entry

+contains_second_word = second_word in bib_entry

 if contains_first_word and contains_second_word:

 return 2

 elif contains_first_word or contains_second_word:

 return 1

 else:

 return 0

-'''

 Listing 8.
 The final algorithm developed.

+'''

-It is worth mentioning that the algorithm proposed originally in the lecture notes entitled "Algorithms" as a flowchart does not map with the one presented in Listing 8.
-This has been done on purpose, so as to explicitly show that it is entirely possible to develop two different algorithms for addressing the same computational problem.
+It is worth mentioning that the algorithm proposed initially in chapter "Algorithms" as a flowchart does not map with the one presented in Listing 8.
+This misalignment has been done on purpose, so as to explicitly show that it is entirely possible to develop two different algorithms for addressing the same computational problem.

-As a final note, and in addition to use the Python interpreter installed in your machine (in any), several Web applications have been developed for testing your Python code and to show which kinds of objects it creates when running.
-One of these tools, i.e. Python Tutor, is very helpful for people that are approaching Python for the very first time, since it allows one to see what happens as the (electronic) computer runs each line of code.
+As a final note, and in addition to use the Python interpreter installed on your machine (in any), several Web applications have been developed for testing your Python code.
+Often, they show which kinds of objects Python creates when running.
+One of these tools, i.e. Python Tutor, is very helpful for people that are approaching Python for the very first time.
+Indeed, it allows one to see what happens as the (electronic) computer runs each line of code.